What Is NTFS for Mac? How to Use NTFS for Mac?

 NTFS for Mac user guide

-Much third-party software allows you to use Windows NTFS drives on a Mac and is licensed to read and write to Windows disks because macOS doesn't support them out of the box.
-These can be useful if you frequently insert your drive into a Mac and PC, which use file sizes larger than FAT32.
+Some third-party software lets you use Windows NTFS drives on a Mac.
+This software has a license that allows it to read and write to NTFS disks. macOS does not support NTFS drives by default.
+These can be useful if you frequently use your NTFS drive on a Mac and PC, which use file sizes larger than FAT32.

 Microsoft NTFS for Mac by Donemax, which offers a free trial version, is a powerful macOS contender.
 After installation, the program mounts Windows disks so you can edit or delete files.
 At the time of writing, no freeware macOS tools enable NTFS to write, which may deter budget-conscious customers.